Kuriyedathu Thatri

-Kuriyedathu Thatri or Kuriyedathu Savitri was a Nambuthiri woman from Kerala, India, known for going through the Smarthavicharana (cast based trial for adultery) in 1905.
+Kuriyedathu Thatri or Kuriyedathu Savitri was a Nambuthiri woman from Kerala, India, known for going through the Smarthavicharana (caste-based trial for adultery) in 1905.
 Often called as Thathri Kutty, her Smarthavicharam is considered as the most controversial one held in Kerala as it shocked the core of the patriarchal and misogynistic society and culture in the state.
-She is considered by many as one of the first feminists from Kerala who fought against the patriarchy that dominated the state.
-Following the trial of Thathri, a council called Yogakhsemam was formed under the leadership of a few revolutionary Namboothiri men who promoted ideas such as the relaxation of marriage rules and abolishing the practice of Sambandham.
+She is considered by many as one of the earlist feminists from Kerala who fought against the patriarchy that dominated the state.
+Following the trial of Thathri, a council called Yogakhsemam was formed under the leadership of a few revolutionary Namboothiri men who promoted ideas such as the relaxation of marriage laws and abolishing the practice of Sambandham.
 Her trial was a turning point in Kerala's history for women and their liberation.

 Early life

 Tatri was born in Kalpakasseri Illam in Thalapally taluk in what is now inside Thrissur district as the daughter of Ashtamurthy Namboothiri of Kalpakasseri Illam.
 As per records, she was born in 1885.
 According to rumours, after her birth, an astrologer told her father that Thatri's birth was “destined to bring calamity and destroy the family's honour“.
 At the age of 9, Thathri went to her aunt's house near Kunnamkulam to learn singing from a Nambeeshan.
 Tatri's statement during the trial says that she was sexually harassed there for 12 consecutive days by her relative Musamburi Nampyathan.